If you’ve been teleworking during the pandemic then you know that figuring out how to be productive at home is a challenge!

 17. Take Regular Breaks

-If you get breaks at home you should get at home.
+If you get breaks at home you should get them at home.
 But at home?
 There might be fewer opportunities to take a break doing something you enjoy, like going for a walk.

 After all, when you’re at home all the time, if you take a break from work you’ll easily find all your home projects on your to-do list staring you right in the face – and reminding you have a million other things you have to do.